ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-2.md

 ---

 ## Objective
-In this section you will prepare distributions of your application for Arm64 and x64.
+In this section you will build your application to run on both Arm64 and x64.

 ## Electron Builder
 Start by installing the Electron Builder: